mitjafelicijan/mitjafelicijan.com/posts/2021-12-25-running-golang-application-as-pid1.md

 -rw-r--r--.
 1 m m 1.9M Dec 27 01:19 initramfs
 ```

-## Creating ISO image and running with VirtualBox
+## Creating ISO image and running it with Gnome Boxes

 First we need to create proper folder structure with `mkdir -p iso/boot/grub`.